dphfox/technical-fluff/_posts/2024-04-16-monotonic-painting.md

   height: 256
 ---

+**Edited to correct some incorrect deductions around skipping computations.**

 Introducing the **monotonic painting** algorithm, a lazy evaluation algorithm that can skip evaluating updates originating from meaningless changes.

 ## Context